zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** ListMyRefreshTokens([ListMyRefreshTokensRequest](#listmyrefreshtokensrequest))
 [ListMyRefreshTokensResponse](#listmyrefreshtokensresponse)

-Returns the user sessions of the authorized user of the current useragent
+Returns the refresh tokens of the authorized user